 During the analysis phase, business analysis creates a report of customer behaviour, define customer segments, and create predictive models that determine what recommendations or effects to make to customers.
 Under analysis, a Business Analyst works on information that has been gathered at the capture stage; this will give the organization an insight into customers purchase behaviours and how the customer wishes to be served.
 This will now allow the organization to segment their customers and come up with goods and services that will meet up with their needs.

-At the plan phase, the organization uses the knowledge gained from analyzing customer information to create rules that will help the organization to optimize customer interactions.
-These rules enable business to deliver the right offer to the right customer, through the right channel at the right time.
+At the planning phase, the organization uses the knowledge gained from analyzing customer information to create rules that will help the organization to optimize customer interactions.
+These rules enable the business to deliver the right offer to the right customer, through the right channel at the right time.

 A critical component of customer-centric strategies

 The objective of any customer-centric strategy is to have a 360 view of customers.
 In order for an organization to achieve this, there is a need for them to consider three vital components that produce value and speed today’s customer-centric business strategies required.

 Data includes all information required about the customer to extend solutions across contact channels or product lines within the enterprise.
 There are a lot of data that are required in order to give customers total experience.
 But one thing is certain; the right data should be delivered to the right channel in order to get the right result.

 The organization should properly organize customers’ data in a way that it will be useful.
 They must be able to update their data without hindrance.